fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-match-split-transactions.md

 1. When matching or splitting transactions with different currencies, Fiskl displays the exchange rates
 1. You can adjust amounts or rates to balance the transaction
-1. For multi-currency splits, choose which currency's rate to adjust for matching
+1. For multi-currency splits, choose which currency rate to adjust for matching

 Remember, accurate matching and splitting of transactions forms the foundation of reliable financial reporting in Fiskl.